bely-lab/waste-classification-REST-api/readme.md

-# Task 4-3 — Waste Classification REST API
+# Waste Classification REST API

 A lightweight image classification service built with **Flask + TensorFlow**.
 The service loads a fine-tuned **Keras Applications** model and exposes a REST API for real-time prediction.